kubedb/docs/docs/guides/mssqlserver/concepts/opsrequest.md

 > To use the volume expansion feature the storage class must support volume expansion

 If you want to expand the volume of your MSSQLServer cluster, you have to specify `spec.volumeExpansion` section.
-This field consists of the following sub-field:
+This field consists of the following sub-fields:

 - `spec.volumeExpansion.mode` specifies the volume expansion mode.
 Supported values are `Online` & `Offline`.
 The default is `Online`.
 - `spec.volumeExpansion.mssqlserver` indicates the desired size for the persistent volumes of a MSSQLServer.